|Other NC Resources|

 Cleveland County was created on January 11, 1841 from Lincoln County and Rutherford County .
 This county was named for Benjamin Cleveland (1738–1806), a colonel in the American Revolutionary War who took part in the Battle of Kings Mountain.

-Areas bordering to Cleveland County are Burke County (north), Lincoln County (east-northeast), Gaston County (east-southeast), York County, South Carolina (southeast), Cherokee County, South Carolina (south), Rutherford County (west).
+Bordering Counties are Burke County (north), Lincoln County (east-northeast), Gaston County (east-southeast), York County, South Carolina (southeast), Cherokee County, South Carolina (south), Rutherford County (west).

 Cleveland County vital records can be found at the North Carolina Department of Health which has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in North Carolina for current fees and application process.